Konstantina-Lazaridou/instagram-scraper/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
 * Find your Instagram credentials and replace `your-username` and `your-password` in the instagram-scraper.py with your own login data
 * The script is tested with public Instagram accounts that belong to news providers.
-It might behave differently with private accounts.
+It might behave differently with private accounts
+* Replace the path`/home/username/projects/myproject/chromedriver` (that is the `executable_path` to the web driver) with your own local path inside your Python project

 <p align="right">(<a href="#top">back to top</a>)</p>